woshixuhao/multi_source_PDE_discovery/data/readme.md

 # Data Description

 This folder contains the multi-source datasets used by the PDE discovery examples and scripts.
 Most datasets provide seven cases with different initial conditions or physical settings.
-Each case is loaded by the scripts in `Upload_version`.
+Each case is loaded by the scripts.

 ## Dataset Summary